Tharunkunamalla/PortFolio_JSX/src/components/sections/project.txt

+// src/components/sections/Projects.jsx
 import React from "react";
 import {useEffect, useRef, useState} from "react";
 import {gsap} from "gsap";
 import {ScrollTrigger} from "gsap/ScrollTrigger";
-import {ExternalLink, Github, Code, Monitor} from "lucide-react";
+import {Link as RouterLink} from "react-router-dom"; // 👈 add this import {ExternalLink, Github, Code, Monitor} from "lucide-react";
 import toast from "react-hot-toast";